Data Centers in Pau

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, dedicated cloud on-ramps within Pau as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via private network extensions to major hubs such as Bordeaux or Toulouse.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Pau, as of September 2025.
+Secure, private connections to cloud providers like AWS, Google Cloud, and Microsoft Azure require network links to major interconnection hubs such as Bordeaux, Toulouse, or Marseille.

-Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-sensitive applications.
-Providers like OVHcloud offer solutions suitable for regional deployments.
+Bare Metal: Bare metal server options are available, providing dedicated compute for performance-critical workloads.
+Providers with a strong presence in France, such as OVHcloud and Leaseweb, can serve the region effectively.

 Power Analysis